lauren-esser/Better-Stock-Market-Prediction/README.md

 ### Business problem:
-Can we use News Headlines to better predict when the S&P 500 will rise?
+Can we use News Headlines to better predict the S&P500?
->By creating a model that gives a high success rate of stock market predictions we can invest our money wisely to make good profits.
+>By creating a model that gives a high success rate of stock market predictions we can invest our money wisely to avoid loss and make good profits.

 ### Data
 **Stock Market Data:** www.kibot.com/free_historical_data.aspx